Empathy-Labradors/ux-sa-meetup-talk-2018-07-24/more heart, more humans.md

 ^ S: People with visual disabilities need information that has sufficient colour contrast and information that isn’t represented only in colour.
 Anyone on a dodgy screen, or out in the sun
+Specifics: contrast ratio of background and text colours.
 Story: UI Designer seeing the light grey on grey on an external monitor.
 Worked together to fix it.
-We'll give you links for some tools
+We'll give you links for some tools.

 ---